 – The book recommends keeping all of your clothing in your closet at all times (including out-of-season clothes).
 I used to do this, but changed things up when I tried out a capsule wardrobe last fall, and I don’t think I’ll ever go back.
 I keep my off-season clothing in a clothing storage box under our guest room bed, and I love doing things that way – when I pull out my clothes for a new season it’s like rediscovering them all over again!
 It makes me appreciate my clothes more to put them out of sight for a few months, and since we have the space to do it this way, I’ll definitely stick to keeping only on-season clothing in my closet and drawers.

-– I’m learning that right after a big closet purge is the time to really think about how you want to dress.
+– I’m learning that right after a big closet purge is the best time to really think about how you want to dress.
 I feel like I often end up wearing the same ol’ clothing I’ve always worn simply because it’s there – but it’s not necessarily what I love!
 When I clean out my closet I’m able to really see what I have, what I want, and where the gaps are.
 I now have a very specific list in my head of items that I would like to add to my wardrobe because they fit in with how I want to dress, not necessarily how I’ve been dressing.
 I’m working on a full post about my new approach to my wardrobe, so be looking for more on that soon!
+Update: here it is!

 – Finally, don’t be afraid to be completely honest with yourself!
 It sounds silly, but let me explain: I love high heels.
 They’re gorgeous, I feel confident in them, and they’re fun to collect.
 But I never wear them.
 I’m a special education teacher, so wearing them to work is totally impractical.
 I have a toddler, so wearing them on family outings would be ludicrous.
 I don’t think they’re comfortable, so wearing them ever is probably not going to happen.
 I had a relatively large collection of heels that literally never got worn, but I just couldn’t bear to get rid of.
 Now?
 I’ve purged down to just three or four pairs that I keep on hand for special events.
 And that’s it.